About Denver School of the Arts

 - lifelong learning and advocacy in the arts

-- majors in Band, Creative Writing, Dance, Guitar, Orchestra, Piano, Stagecraft and Design, Theater, Video Cinema Arts, Visual Arts, and Vocal Music.
+- majors in Band, Creative Writing, Dance, Guitar, Orchestra, Piano, Stagecraft and Design, Theater, Video Cinema Arts, Visual Arts, and Vocal Music

 In the late 1980s, when it was becoming clear to many that the disappearance of the arts from the public school curriculum was detrimental to students’ academic success, a group of community visionaries developed the concept for an arts school.
 Among the school’s initial supporters were Gully Stanford, Managing Director of the Denver Center Theatre Company; Joe Craft, retired teacher and Director of Denver’s Shakespeare Festival; and Denver Board of Education members Naomi Bradford, Carole McCotter, Judy Morton, and Tom Murham.
-Their idea for a magnet arts school was soon embraced by a gathering of young people and their teachers who led an impassioned drive that sparked the support of then Governor Roy Romer and taken up as a personal cause by television and stage actor, Raymond Burr.
+Their idea for a magnet arts school was soon embraced by a gathering of young people and their teachers who led an impassioned drive that sparked the support of then Governor Roy Romer and was taken up as a personal cause by television and stage actor Raymond Burr.
 With Mr. Burr’s financial backing and wide-spread community support generated by Katherine Schomp, a former Denver Board of Education member and prominent civic leader, the modified initiative was finally accepted by Denver Public Schools (DPS) Board of Education in October, 1990.
 The following year, the determined coalition’s dream was fully realized when the Denver School of the Arts (DSA) opened in August, 1991.

 Initially, major classes in Creative Writing, Dance, Drama, Music and Visual Arts were held in remodeled rooms at Cole Middle School in northeast Denver and were offered only to students in grades six through nine.
 Academics for middle school students were taught by Cole’s existing faculty, while ninth graders were mainstreamed into nearby Manual High School and then shuttled to Cole for their afternoon arts courses.